 Ram Lab

-We study evolution, ecology, cultural evolution, and epidemiology, using mathematical, computational, statistical, and machine-learning models and collaborations with empirical biologists.
+We study evolutionary biology, ecology, cultural evolution, behavior, and communication, using mathematical, computational, statistical, and AI models and collaborations with empirical biologists.

-See the research page to read more about our research interests and projects.
+See the research page to learn about our research interests and projects.

 Our lab is in the School of Zoology in the Faculty of Life Sciences at Tel Aviv University.